 - Mix this all around until its melty

-- Shred the chicken with two forks and add it to the pan, along with the jack cheese and cilantro
+- Shred the chicken with two forks and add it to the pan with the chopped cilantro

 - Place the corn tortillas on a plate and cover with a damp paper towel

 - Microwave until they are soft and steaming – they should be hot and easily pliable

 - Spoon some filling on each and roll up tight